Orchards, Washington

 Orchards is a census-designated place (CDP) in Clark County, Washington, United States.
-The population was 19,556 at the 2010 census.
+The population was 27,729 at the 2020 census.

 History

-According to one account, in 1846 an employee of the Hudson's Bay Company named Dugald McTavish surveyed land near the fur trading post Fort Vancouver.
-McTavish described four plains in the area of thick woods.
-Officials at the trading post numbered the plains, and so the area was originally known as Fourth Plain.
+Orchards was originally known as Fourth Plain.
+Several theories exist as to the etymology of the name, but one account states that in 1846, Dugald McTavish, an employee of the Hudson's Bay Company, surveyed land near the fur trading post, Fort Vancouver.
+McTavish described four plains in the area of thick woods and officials at the trading post numbered the plains accordingly thus providing the name of the community.
 Wanting a more unique name, residents voted in 1904 to change the name to Orchards, after the many fruit trees in the area.